k3fair/agedist-gen/README.md

 ```
 ├── LICENSE
 ├── README.md   <- README for project users.
 │
 ├── data        <- All data required to run the model.
 │
-├── code
-│   ├── preprocessing         <- Python scripts and notebooks used to classify age distributions.
-│   └── simulation            <- Python scripts and notebooks used to run model simulations.
+├── code        <- Python scripts and notebooks used to classify age distributions and run model simulations.
 └──
 ```